mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-restore.en.md

 ### Restore
 #### Variables for backup/restore script
 ##### Multithreading
-With the 2024-09a update it is possible to run the script with multithreading support.
-This can be used for backups as well as for restores.

 To start the backup/restore with multithreading you have to add `--threads <num>` or short one `-t <num>` flag.

 ```
 /opt/mailcow-dockerized/helper-scripts/backup_and_restore.sh -r /opt/backups -c all -t 14
 ```
+!!! info
     The number after the `-t` character indicates the number of threads.
 Please keep your core count -2 to leave enough CPU power for mailcow itself.

 ##### Backup path
 You should pass the path of the backup directory right after `-r`|`--restore` flag, It will search through the directory to find all backups,